 A key requirement is having a job offer from a designated employer in one of the participating communities.
 The job must be:

-Employers must be officially recognised under the RCIP by their respective community’s economic development body.
+Employers must be officially recognized under the RCIP by their respective community’s economic development body.

 The required Canadian Language Benchmark (CLB) score depends on the occupation tier.
 Accepted language tests include:

-Applicants must show that they have sufficient financial resources to support themselves and their families after moving, unless they are already working in the community.
+Applicants must demonstrate that they have sufficient financial resources to support themselves and their families after relocating, unless they are already established in the community.

 Family Size | Minimum Required Funds (CAD) |